-The 2019 World Architecture Festival's Winning Schemes
+The 2019 WAFX Winning Schemes

 The World Architecture Festival (WAF) is an annual architectural event, celebrating international projects that tackle today’s global issues.
-Ten innovative designs have won the 2019 prizes, each one in its category.
+Ten innovative designs have won the 2019 WAFX prizes, each one in a category.

-WAF, the biggest international architectural awards program in the world, in its 2019 edition, highlighted proposals from across the globe, with various themes from health and sustainability to cultural identity and community needs.
+WAFX, the biggest international architectural awards program in the world, in its 2019 edition, highlighted proposals from across the globe, with various themes from health and sustainability to cultural identity and community needs.
 Actually, “this year’s category winners include a humane prison design in Belgium which challenges traditional layouts; a ‘horizontal’ skyscraper in the heart of Moscow which re-uses existing buildings; repurposed oil tanks creating a new riverfront park in Brooklyn; and a pedestrian-focused ‘urban living room’ for the UAE’s longest road.”

 This year’s winners display high levels of ingenuity and lateral thinking, and demonstrate the power of design and designers to tackle the world’s big problems in ways that can turn them into opportunities.-- Paul Finch, WAF program director.

 An overall 2019 WAFX winner will be chosen at the Gala Awards Dinner on the 6th of December, and the winning projects will be on display at the World Architectural Festival in Amsterdam, from the 4th till the 6th of December 2019.
-Read on to discover the winners of each category, and a description of the projects provided by the WAF.
+Read on to discover the winners of each category, and a description of the projects provided by the WAFX.

 The WAFX 2019 Category Prize Winners